ssempervirens/ssempervirens.github.io/_pages/index.md

 Previously, I was a data science fellow at the Human Rights Data Analysis Group, where I contributed analysis and modeling to a number of projects, including police misconduct data and analysis of a leaked dataset on children held in detention centers during the Trump administration.
 Before that, I did digital rights, civil liberties, and whistleblower protection research at Freedom of the Press Foundation.
 I studied environmental science and resource management at UC Berkeley.

-My interests include science communication, forests, cartography, and freedom.
-I'm also passionate about privacy, trail running, aerial arts, and wilderness first aid.
+My interests include science communication, forests, cartography, alternative economies, climate modeling, and freedom.
+I'm also passionate about privacy, aerial/circus arts, and wilderness first aid.
 I'm based in San Francisco.

 To reach me securely about AP related matters, my phone number on the encrypted messaging app Signal is (206)572-2309.
 My direct messages on Twitter are open, or say hi via email at camille [at] sempervirens [dot] io.